top of page

 Mono Basin Fisheries Project

-Since 1997, Mr. Taylor has participated in annual population surveys of brown and rainbow trout in Mono Lake tributaries as part of Los Angeles Department of Water and Power’s long-term settlement agreement to restore the Mono Lake Basin.
+Since 1997, Mr. Taylor has participated in annual population surveys of trout in Mono Lake tributaries as part of Los Angeles Department of Water and Power’s long-term settlement agreement to restore the Mono Lake Basin.
 In 2009 Mr. Taylor was appointed by the State Water Resources Control Board as the program's lead fisheries scientist.
+LADWP's licenses were amended in 2021, and monitoring shall continue for an additional 10 years.

-RTA is contracted with the Redwood Community Action Agency to assist in a large-scale estuary habitat enhancement project on Martin Slough in the Humboldt Bay watershed.
-RTA has provided fish and amphibian relocation services during four construction seasons and has also conducted four years of biological monitoring.
-Starting in November of 2021, an additional two years of biological monitoring will be focused on the off-channel habitats constructed for rearing of non-natal juvenile coho salmon.
+RTA is contracted with the City of Eureka to assist in a large-scale estuary habitat enhancement project on the lower Elk River in the Humboldt Bay watershed.
+RTA provided fish relocation services during two construction seasons and has conducted two years of post-project biological monitoring.
+Focal species include juvenile coho salmon, tidewater goby, and longfin smelt.
+Twenty-one fish species have been documented during the post-project monitoring.

 bottom of page